We are a globally recognized innovator of sound, image, and voice technologies for cinemas, home theaters, PCs, mobile devices, and games.

 The Lego Movie in Dolby Vision is coming soon to VUDU®.
 Visit VUDU >

-Check back here for the latest Dolby Vision titles coming soon from your favorite streaming service providers.
+Check back here for the latest Dolby Vision titles at a Dolby Cinema and content that's coming soon from your favorite streaming service providers.

 Man of Steel